-Our international efforts include our Companion Relationship with the Anglican Diocese of El Salvador and with Cristosal working in El Salvador.
+Our international efforts include our Companion Relationship with the Anglican Diocese of El Salvador and with Cristosal, working to advance human rights and community development in Central America.
 Our young people made a pilgrimage to Isla Méndez in coordination with youth from the Diocese of El Salvador in the summer of 2004, accomplishing a joint mission trip and transformed and deepened hearts all around.
 Cristosal has announced the 2015 open courses for their Global School, which can be found here.

 Healing Hearts Across Borders is an endeavor especially near our hearts.
 Founded by former Parishioner, the late Dr. Kevin Lake.
 Healing Hearts Across Borders travels quarterly to the dump site in Tijuana, transporting physicians, dentists, medical students, nurses, clergy, translators and others to meet the needs of over 700 people per visit.